horde-re/horde/README.md

 ## Description

-Horde is a suite of binary analysis tools with an emphasis on static analysis.
+Horde is a suite of binary analysis tools for reverse engineering made in Rust with Python bindings.
+It aims to ease the analysis, modifying and generation of binary programs.

-It exposes multiple APIs for interacting with binary files, including:
-- A binary loader
-- ...

 ## Usage